highlightjs/highlight.js/README.md

 ### ES6 Modules / `import`

-First, you'll likely install the library via `npm` or `yarn` -- see [Getting the Library](#getting-the-library).
-Then just:
+The default import will register all languages:

 ```js
 import hljs from 'highlight.js';
 ```

-The default import will register all languages.
  It is more efficient to import only the library and register the languages you need:

 ```js
 import hljs from 'highlight.js/lib/core';